Efficient Compilation for Shuttling Trapped-Ion Machines via the Position Graph Architectural Abstraction: Position Graph abstraction

+For QCCD-based systems, the position graph allows compilers to break the all-to-all connectivity assumption, offering a more expressive representation of the shuttling constraints in a structural and meaningful way, as shown in Figure~\ref{fig:position_physical}.
+In more details, for the QCCD-based TI system, Definition \ref{def:position_graph} treats each node of the position graph not as an ion or qubit like the physical connectivity graph, but rather as a possible position that an ion or qubit can occupy.
+Similarly, shuttling paths are captured by nodes or positions with constraints on their movement through edge labels.
+This naturally enforces all constraints mentioned in Section~\ref{sec:QCCD} and aims to avoid congestion.

-From a physical QCCD architecture, the position graph can be easily constructed by consecutively going through all the traps, junctions, and shuttling paths.
-First, traps with capacity $n$ imply that there are $n$ available spaces within that trap to store up to $n$ ions.
-As shown in \ref{fig:position_physical}, to represent this in the position graph, we use the $n$-linear space where the edges connecting these nodes are labeled as \textbf{swap}.
-Next, we consider each junction and create its representation in the position graph according to the junction's degree.
+From a physical QCCD architecture, the position graph can be easily constructed by consecutively going through all traps, junctions, and shuttling paths.
+There are three stages to encoding traps into a position graph.
+The first step is to connect neighboring ions in a trap with a movable and swappable edge because only adjacent ions can be physically swapped.
+Second, all ions are connected to all others in the same trap with an executable edge.
+This is because logical two-qubit operations can be applied to any pair of ions in the same trap.
+Lastly, all individual positions are marked as executable and measurable.
+These steps apply only to executable traps; storage-type traps only require the first step.

+Next, we iterate through the shuttling paths.
+All edges in the shuttling path are only given the \textbf{Move} capability, as gates cannot be applied to an ion in transit and are not swappable outside of a trap.
+We consider each segment a position since it represents a point where ions can exist throughout the shuttling paths.
 A $d-$degree junction creates a complete subgraph with $d$ nodes for the position graph.
-The motivation behind this is due to the characteristic of $d-$degree junction that creates all-to-all connections between $d$ spaces (i.e., it allows pairwise connectivity between all the spaces).
-The nodes created by junctions are connected with the edges that are labeled as \textbf{move}.
-If two junctions are connected through a shuttling path, we can merge them through a node without destroying the meaning as shown in Figure \ref{fig:junction_position}.
-After this, we need to create edges that connect the disconnected components (traps and junctions) with respect to their connections in the physical architecture (the segments), labeled as \textbf{merge/split}.
+The motivation behind this is that a $d-$degree junction creates all-to-all connections between $d$ positions.
+That is, it allows pairwise connectivity between all connected segments.
+After this, we need to create edges that connect the disconnected components (traps and traps, traps and junctions) with respect to their connections in the physical architecture (the segments).
 The edges that connect the components are assured to reflect the shuttling operations.